-The Legislative Fellows Program is a unique opportunity for qualified undergraduates and graduate students to work directly with members of the Delaware General Assembly.
+The Legislative Fellows Program is a unique opportunity for especially qualified undergraduates and graduate students to work directly with members of the Delaware General Assembly.
 Fellows provide timely, nonpartisan research assistance on complex public policy issues while gaining a thorough knowledge of the legislative process that will be useful in a wide variety of careers.
+In addition,

-In addition, Fellows become acquainted with state and local elected officials, agency directors, business heads, and community leaders.
+Fellows become acquainted with state and local elected officials, agency directors, business heads, and community leaders.
 Selected through a competitive process, Fellows work in Dover for twenty hours per week from January to June and earn a stipend comparable to a research assistantship.
 For more information contact Lisa Moreland at (302) 831-4955 or e-mail: lisamk@udel.edu.

-Professional Development Schools.
-The Holmes Partnership, a national network of universities in partnership with schools, has initiated professional development schools to provide professional training in teacher education, much the way teaching hospitals serve medical education.
+Professional Development Schools provide professional training in teacher education much the way teaching hospitals serve medical education.
 The University of Delaware is working with several elementary and middle schools in the Christina and Milford School District.
 Some students complete their clinical requirements at these sites.

-The University Of Delaware Laboratory Preschool is administered by the Department of Individual and Family Studies.
-The Laboratory Preschool, an NAEYC-accredited model preschool program, provides appropriate developmental programs for children with and without disabilities; teaches University students to work with young children through classroom practicum experiences; provides opportunities for students, faculty and professionals to observe exemplary preschool programs and teacher role models; enables students to observe children ages two through six so the students can better understand developmental progression; and provides a research site for students and faculty.
-For further information, contact Alice Eyman, Director (302) 831-2304 or email: aeyman@udel.edu
+The University Of Delaware Laboratory Preschool is administered by the CHEP Office of the Dean.
+The Laboratory Preschool is a NAEYC accredited model preschool program, provides appropriate developmental programs for children with and without disabilities; teaches University students to work with young children through classroom practicum experiences; provides opportunities for students, faculty and professionals to observe exemplary preschool programs and teacher role models; enables students to observe children ages two through six so the students can better understand developmental progression; and provides a research site for students and faculty.
+For further information, contact Peg Bradley, director, at (302) 831-2304 or e-mail: pbradley@udel.edu.